Addiction In Utah… Against All Odds

 We normally think of addiction in terms of the physical aspects such as the intense craving, shaking, cold sweats, and weight loss.
 We recognize some associated social traits such as criminal, anti-social and violent behavior.

 However, it is believed that addictions are psychological symptoms of deeper underlying problems.
-Science just now understands the need for in-depth psychological and psychiatric treatment and therapy as part of a successful treatment plan for an addict.
+Science just now understands the need for in-depth psychological and psychiatric treatment and therapy as part of a successful treatment plan for an addict, even when facing the challenge of against all odds in addiction.

 The Prospects of Experiencing a Positive Result and a Lasting Recovery from Addiction